wesleykirkland/open-health/README.md

    ```bash
    docker compose --env-file .env up --build
    ```
+   to rebuild the image.
+Run this also if you make any modifications to the .env file.

 3. **Access OpenHealth:**
    Open your browser and navigate to `http://localhost:3000` to begin using OpenHealth.